Saudis, UAE, Bahrain withdraw envoys from Qatar in security dispute

 Qatar's foreign ministry said it would respond later.

-Kuwait's ruling emir could help soothe the rift, the Kuwaiti parliament speaker said.
-"We follow with concern the implications," Marzouq al-Ghanim said, according to state news agency KUNA, and he looked forward to mediation by the emir.

 Qatar has played a weighty role in promoting Arab Spring protests against authoritarian rule, saying it has stood consistently with ordinary Arabs against oppression.
-It has sought to elevate its international profile through a global investment campaign, the 1990s launch of al Jazeera, and its successful bid to host the 2022 soccer World Cup tournament.
+It has sought to elevate its international profile through a global investment push, the 1990s launch of al Jazeera and its successful bid to host the 2022 soccer World Cup tournament.

 A source close to the Saudi government said pressure on Qatar would continue until it made tangible steps to change its policies.
 "They have to divert their position on many issues and we are waiting for real signs of this, not just talk."